 How to read a brand map

-- Differentiation: The longer the attribute line, the more of a differentiator it is for brands.
-Here we see that “focused on customer needs” has a relatively short line.
-This means brands scored similarly for this factor, so it’s not a differentiator.
+- Differentiation: The longer the attribute line, the greater the importance of that attribute is in differentiating offerings in the market.
+Here we see that “Leading experts in CRM” has a relatively short line.
+This means brands scored similarly for this factor, so it’s not an important differentiator.

 - Me too: The closer a brand is to the centre of the map, the more likely it does not have many differentiating factors compared to the competition.
-Brand 5 is the closest to the centre on this map.
+Brand C and brand D are the closest to the centre on this map.

 - High competition: The closer brands are together, the more similar they are.
-For example, Brand 4 and Brand 7 are both seen as having “good value pricing” and being “focused on customer needs”.
-In fact they are so similar that their data points overlap completely.
+For example, Brand A and Brand B are both seen as being somewhat “professional” and “understanding business”.

 - Clear air messaging: If the list of brands is comprehensive, blank spaces on the map can show where no brands occupy certain characteristics.
-For example, no brand on our map is strongly associated with being “innovative” and providing “outstanding customer service”.
-If a new brand entered the market with these attributes, it would likely differentiate itself from the competition.
+For example, no brand on our map is very strongly associated with having “outstanding customer service”.
+If a new brand entered the market with this attribute, it would likely successfully differentiate itself from the competition.

 Complex brand map – associations with the most important criteria

 We can also overlay propensity to purchase or consideration figures onto each brand and add a future dimension.
-So, the example below shows that brand J is in a very strong position, not only is it the most strongly associated with the most important customer need, trustworthiness, it also has one the highest purchase considerations.
-It might need to watch out for brand H though.
+So, the example below shows that Sony is in a very strong position; it is the most strongly associated with the most important customer need, trustworthiness.

-Brand maps will give you a wealth of information on one concise slide.
-This single map will tell you:
+They will give you a wealth of information on one concise slide.
+A single brand map will tell you:

 - How your brand is perceived